 - D.9.
 Organising data analytics process following CRISP-DM and Data Science Process

-- Yuri Demchenko (University of Amsterdam, Netherlands)
+- Course coordinator and instructor: Yuri Demchenko (University of Amsterdam, Netherlands).

-- Adam Belloum (University of Amsterdam, Netherlands)
+- Course instructor: Adam Belloum (University of Amsterdam, Netherlands).

 MATES 'Strategy Baseline Report' Lines Of Actions being addressed

-The MATES Strategy Baseline report consists of results which were obtained from the extensive work carried out by the partners; workshops with experts, Delphi questionnaires, desk-top studies and surveys.
-This report synthesises the project strategy baseline to bridge the skills gap between training offers and the industry demands in the Maritime Technologies value chain.
+The MATES Strategy Baseline report consists of results which were obtained from the extensive work carried out by the MATES partners; workshops with experts, Delphi questionnaires, desk-top studies and surveys.
+This report synthesises the MATES strategy baseline to bridge the skills gap between training offers and the industry demands in the Maritime Technologies value chain.
 The full report can be accessed here.
 Below are the Lines of Actions identified in the report (see pages 17 and 18) which ED2MIT will address (SB = shipbuilding and ORE = offshore renewable energies):

 - SB1: Digital and data driven technologies